3b1b/manim/docs/source/getting_started/example_scenes.rst

                 you can change the font more easily, but can't use the LaTeX grammar
                 """,
                 font="Arial", font_size=24,
+                # t2c is a dict that you can choose color for different text
                 t2c={"Text": BLUE, "TexText": BLUE, "LaTeX": ORANGE}
             )
             VGroup(text, difference).arrange(DOWN, buff=1)